 - Elevate.
 Place pillows under the sprain to elevate it higher than the heart.
 This helps promote fluid drainage from the injured limb.
 If possible, move the muscles near the sprain to increase blood circulation.

 The goal of the RICE method is to reduce swelling in the injured area.
 But once the swelling has gone down, the tactics used in the RICE method can actually suppress healing.
 Because of the risks associated with long-term treatment, most doctors specializing in sports injuries only recommend using it for the first 4-12 hours of treatment.
 Then, they propose switching to the MEAT method.

 The MEAT Method

-The MEAT method for injuries is an acronym for movement, exercise, analgesia, and treatment.
+The MEAT method for healing sprains or injuries is an acronym for movement, exercise, analgesia, and treatment.
 Here’s a breakdown of how MEAT works:

 - Movement.
 Move the injured body part to increase circulation and prevent the formation of adhesions.
 A widely recommended exercise is drawing the alphabet with the injured body part.

 - Exercise.
 Without overdoing it, strengthen the sprained body part with gradual exercise.
 For example, someone with a sprained ankle might progress from putting weight on the foot to slow walking.
 This promotes blood circulation and activates nerve fibers, which can help restore strength in the surrounding muscles.